IC 1805

 24 h 6 m

-Decided to change the processing... still wanted something closer to narrowband data... no clear weather, so we're practicing, moving pixels around on the scree…
+Decided to change the processing... still wanted something closer to narrowband data... no clear weather, so we're practicing, pushing pixels around the screen.

 7 Feb, 2026